Laughter Lines Comedy Writing

 What will happen during the session?

 You will arrive at Grimm & Co – Yorkshire’s only Apothecary to the Magical – where you will receive a personalised tour of the shop.
 Our writing mentors will tell you the tale of Grimm & Co.
 They will introduce our mysterious boss, Graham Grimm, who alongside his sister Grizelda founded the apothecary in 1148 – just before lunch time.
-Your young people will then discover the secret door into our imagination gym, where everyone (including teachers!) need to exercise their imaginations before climbing the giant’s bookcase to the writer’s pad.
+Your young people will then discover the secret door into our imagination gym, where everyone (including teachers!) need to exercise their imaginations before entering the writer’s pad.
 This is where the magic truly begins…

 Laughter Lines – a Comedy Writing workshop:

 A workshop co-created with Director and Writer Jeremy Dyson to develop inspirational writing methods.
 Here we enthuse students to explore comedy – both as entertainment and as a way of tackling issues.
 We study comedy types – from spoof to slapstick and examine why it is popular.
 Jeremy Dyson has shared his own experiences with us as a professional writer and director – so we share some of his secrets.
 Next step is a comedy caption activity, discovering the ingredients of great writing and recipes that make you laugh.
 After a refreshment break we move into character creation and the makings of a sit-com.
 This is a highly active session where young people will be engaged in group work and individual exercises to produce the makings of a sit-com.
 Presentations will be made to the whole group.

 Talking Shop – a Product Development workshop (a 2-part programme):